pm2-hive/pm2-hive.github.io/docs/features/deployment.md

 ## Simple deploy

-Baically you only need to add a "deploy" attribute to the ecosystem.json.
+Basically you only need to add a "deploy" attribute to the ecosystem.json.
 Here is a bare minimum to deploy an application:

 process.json: